 Excessive exposure to noise may lead to hearing disorders including:

 The louder the noise and the longer the duration, the greater the risk of injury.
 Nuisance noise may interfere with a worker's ability to focus or concentrate on the work at hand, and may therefore, actually be the indirect cause of an accident.

 Oregon OSHA conducted measurements and found sound levels produced by computer workstations and associated equipment to be consistently below those that damage hearing.
 However, equipment noise can still be disruptive, annoying, or distracting, and many people are sensitive to the low-level, high-frequency noise that the Central Processing Unit (CPU) may emit.
 As a result, ambient sound levels should be kept below 55 decibels on the A-scale (dBA).
 Also, narrow-band tones above ambient sound levels should be reduced.
 It is good practice to isolate main CPUs and disk drives and provide noise-control covers on high-speed printers.

 A healthy ergonomic work environment depends a great deal on the attitudes of those involved.
 How management handles or responds to problems or concerns relating to ergonomics may determine the development and the severity of many problems in the workplace.
 To create a healthy, more stress-free work environment, consider these important points:

-Though the findings of the studies reviewed are not entirely consistent, they suggest that perceptions of intensified workload, monotonous work, limited job control, low job clarity, and low social support are associated with various work-related MSDs.
-As some of these factors are seemingly unrelated to physical demands and a number of studies have found associations even after adjusting for physical demands, the effects of these factors on MSDs may be, in part or entirely, independent of physical factors.
+Various studies suggest that perceptions of increased workload, monotonous work, limited job control, low job clarity, and low social support are associated with various work-related musculoskeletal disorders (MSDs).
+The effects of these factors on MSDs may be, in part or entirely, independent of physical factors.